Alan Levy: Career

-In 1967, Alan Levy moved to Prague with his family, to collaborate on an American version of a musical by Jiří Šlitr and Jiří Suchý.
+In 1967, Levy moved to Prague with his family, to collaborate on an American version of a musical by Jiří Šlitr and Jiří Suchý.

 Shortly after, he covered the Prague Spring and the Soviet-led Warsaw Pact invasion of Czechoslovakia in 1968 and chronicled the events in Rowboat to Prague, published in the United States in 1972.
 Josef and Zdena Skvoreckys' Toronto publishing house, 68 Publishers, translated the book into Czech in 1975, which has been smuggled to Czechoslovakia, where it became one of the underground classics.
 It was republished in 1980 as So Many Heroes and translated into numerous languages.

 He and his family were expelled from the city in 1971.
-They settled in Vienna, Austria, where Alan Levy wrote for the International Herald Tribune, Life, Good Housekeeping, The New York Times Magazine, Cosmopolitan and others.
+They settled in Vienna, Austria, where Levy wrote for the International Herald Tribune, Life, Good Housekeeping, The New York Times Magazine, Cosmopolitan and others.
 He was also dramaturge of Vienna's English Theatre and taught literature, writing, journalism and drama.

 They returned to Prague in 1990, after the so-called "Velvet Revolution".
-From 1991 on to his death in 2004, he was editor-in-chief of The Prague Post.
+From 1991 until his death in 2004, he was editor-in-chief of The Prague Post.
 Levy claims to have coined the phrase "Prague, the Left Bank of the '90s" in the Post's first issue.
 The article is said to have attracted thousands of young North Americans to Prague of the 1990s.
 Other sources, however, say that the phrase was already in common usage before Levy quoted it.

-In 1993 he published The Wiesenthal File, the story of Nazi hunter Simon Wiesenthal.
-The book earned Levy the Author of the Year award from the American Society of Journalists and Authors.
+In 1993, he published The Wiesenthal File, the story of Nazi hunter Simon Wiesenthal.
+The book earned Levy the "Author of the Year" award from the American Society of Journalists and Authors.
 Levy also wrote a play, The World of Ruth Draper, and wrote the libretto for Just an Accident?, a symphonic requiem by Austrian composer René Staar, performed in November 1998 in Prague by the Czech National Symphony Orchestra at Dvořák Hall in the Rudolfinum.

+Personal life

 With his wife Valerie, he had two daughters Erika and Monica, and four grandchildren, David, Maya, Melina, and Lisa.

 Remembering Alan Levy

+Vaclav Havel, former president of the Czech Republic, said:

 Alan Levy chose to become active in our country during what was for us a very sensitive and important period -- the time of creating a free, open environment for the media.
 Because of his human qualities and professional experience, he quickly became recognized as a not inconsiderable figure for whom I had great respect.
 What is more, I regret him leaving us at a point when a number of Czech media outlets are blurring the limits between serious and tabloid journalism.